lgw2/lgw2.github.io/_teaching/csci246-fall-2023/syllabus.md

 ## Course Info

 This course meets for lectures on Mondays, Wednesdays, and Fridays from 4:10pm-5pm in Reid Hall 105.
-Lectures will be recorded and available on the day's lecture page (see schedule above) if you would like to rewatch them.
+Lectures will be recorded and available afterward if you would like to rewatch them.
 We will use
 Discord as the primary method of course communication, and all course information will be posted on this website or on the Discord server; D2L will